adityasharma7/explore/moqui.md

 We will need fields productStoreId and shopifyShopId in ServiceJob to identify jobs for specific stores.

 Instead of temporal expression, [cron expressions](https://www.ibm.com/docs/en/db2oc?topic=task-unix-cron-format) are used in Moqui, we could use libraries like [cron-time-generator](https://www.npmjs.com/package/cron-time-generator) that will help easily generate cron format.

+Couldn't find any field related to timezone similar to OFBiz's recurrenceTimeZone.

+Couldn't find any field related to timezone similar to OFBiz's recurrenceTimeZone.

+moqui.security.UserPreference entity could be used for storing the pinned jobs by user